sebadp/home-booking-app/README.md

-# Southern Code Django challenge
+#  Django challenge

-This project is the resolution for the Southern Code Django challenge by **Sebastián Dávila**.
+This project is the resolution for a Django challenge by **Sebastián Dávila**.

 # Branches and tasks solved: